Micromechanics of rock damage and its recovery in cyclic loading conditions: Hysteresis in strain and elastic wave velocities

-When loading cycles are conducted to a lower maximum differential stress compared to overall maximum achieved during the experiment, the axial strain shows hysteresis, and is fully reversible when load is removed.
-The volumetric strain shows some nonlinearity with stress but no hysteresis.
-Similarly to the pre-dilatancy behaviour, horizontal wave velocities tend to decrease with increasing load.
-As documented by \citet{holcomb81}, axial and volumetric strain, and wave velocities completely overlap during reloading as long as the maximum stress does not exceed the overall maximum achieved during the test.
+When loading cycles were conducted to a lower maximum differential stress compared to overall maximum achieved during the experiment, the axial strain showed hysteresis, and was fully reversible when load was removed (Figure \ref{fig:typicalcycles}, bottom left).
+The volumetric strain showed some nonlinearity with stress but no hysteresis.
+Similarly to the pre-dilatancy behaviour, horizontal wave velocities tended to decrease with increasing load.
+As documented by \citet{holcomb81}, axial and volumetric strain, and wave velocities completely overlapped during reloading as long as the maximum stress did not exceed the overall maximum achieved during the test.

 The stress-strain behaviour and elastic wave velocities of Westerly granite measured here are entirely consistent with previous observations by \citet{zoback75b,holcomb81,passelegue18b}.
 Turning our attention to the state of the rock after each unloading stage, we observe a gradual increase in irrecoverable axial and volumetric strain with increasing maximum differential stress (Figure \ref{fig:residualstrain}).
-Irrecoverable dilatant volumetric strain is markedly larger at 40 MPa confining pressure, whereas it remains negligible at 120~MPa.
-By contrast, more axial permanent strain remains after unloading at high confining pressure compared to low confining pressure.
-In subsequent cycles conducted to lower maximum stress, permanent strain remains approximately constant.
+Irrecoverable dilatant volumetric strain was markedly larger at 40 MPa confining pressure, whereas it remained negligible at 120~MPa.
+By contrast, more axial permanent strain remained after unloading at high confining pressure compared to low confining pressure.
+In subsequent cycles conducted to lower maximum stress, permanent strain remained approximately constant.